Joe Yukica: Boston College

 On December 22, 1967, Yukica signed a three-year contract to become the head football coach at Boston College.
-He succeed Jim Miller, who had resigned following alumni protest following a 4–6 season.
+He succeed Jim Miller, who had resigned due to alumni protests following a 4–6 season.
 Yukica, who had not applied for the job, was BC's top choice from a pool of 100 candidates.
 Upon taking the job, Yukica expanded the coaching staff to six-full time assistants, as he felt the sport was becoming more specialized and he needed “the right help to get the job done”.
 He brought along Bill Bowes, Pete Carmichael, and Joe Daniels from New Hampshire and hired Bill Campbell, John Anderson, and Jack Bicknell to fill out the coaching staff.
 Yukica also sought to expand BC's recruiting nationwide and committed to recruiting African-American players.
 Prior to his arrival, the school had only had five black football players in its history.

 In his Yukica's 10 years as head coach, Boston College had a 68–37 record and only one losing season.
 This included a 18–14 record against the "Eastern Big Five" schools (Army, Navy, Pittsburgh, Syracuse, and Penn State), a vast improvement over the 1–19 record BC had in the decade prior to Yukica’s arrival.
 The school also began taking on bigger competition, dropping Maine, William & Mary, Richmond, Detroit, and Buffalo from the schedule and in favor of Notre Dame, Texas, Tennessee, Texas A&M, Georgia Tech, and Texas Tech.
 In 1976, Boston College upset the Earl Campbell-led Texas Longhorns 14–13.
 His 68 wins remained the school record until 2006 when he was passed by Tom O'Brien.

 After the 1970 season Yukica was offered the head coaching job at Dartmouth.
 He came "as close as you can get" to taking the job, but decided to remain at Boston College, as he felt coaching the up-and-coming Eagles was more of a challenge than taking over the Ivy League champion.
 The following year he interviewed for the University of Maryland job, but withdrew from consideration before his second interview.

 Despite his success, BC was unable to reach a bowl game under Yukica, which led to pressure from the school's alumni.
 In 1977, the Eagles went 6–5, which included a 44–0 blowout loss to Texas and a 35–21 upset to rival Holy Cross.